jorahn/icy/README.md

 ```
   * `icy.preview(path)` displays an overview over the data icy was able to parse.
 This helps configuring all parsing options.
   * `icy.read(path)` returns a dictionary of [pandas.DataFrames](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
-  * `path` can be any folder or zip-, csv-, tsv-, txt-, json-, html-, (xml-,) xls-, xlsx-, sqlite-, hdf5-file.
+  * `path` can be any folder or zip-, csv-, tsv-, txt-, json-, html-, (xml-,) xls-, xlsx-, sqlite-, hdf5-file or uri (like s3://, http://, ftp://, ssh://, hdfs://, postgresql://).
-  * icy wraps the [pandas parsers](http://pandas.pydata.org/pandas-docs/stable/api.html#input-output).
+  * icy wraps the [pandas parsers](http://pandas.pydata.org/pandas-docs/stable/api.html#input-output) and [odo](http://odo.pydata.org/en/latest/uri.html).
 Parsing options can be specified in a YAML-file.
   * For more details see [the docs](https://www.rcs-analytics.com/icy/index.html) and especially **[the examples](https://www.rcs-analytics.com/icy/examples.html)**!